YinHK-gameDev/unity-learn/user interface/UI Toolkit/README.md

 -   Close your custom Editor window if you haven’t done so.
 -   Select **Window** > **UI Toolkit** > **MyCustomEditor** to re-open your custom Editor window to see the button and the toggle you just added.

+> Note: the above is for editor only, not for runtime UI.

 ### Use UXML to add UI controls
 If you prefer to define your **UI** in a text file, you can edit the **UXML** to add the UI controls.
 The following steps add another set of label, button, and toggle into your window.